yeu0202/scoreboard/README.md

 # Scoreboard
-Simple scoreboard for a game like volleyball \n
+Simple scoreboard for a game like volleyball

 Can be used on https://yeu0202.github.io/scoreboard/index.html